MohitKumar0011/proposal-Lfx-23/README.md

 react-vis: 1.7.4
 react-vis-force: 0.3.2
 ```
 We need to perform similar updates to the dependencies of other folders in Jaeger UI wherever required.
-As we know that there are some deprecation from React 16 to React 18 so we need to update that also like:-
+As we know that there are some deprecations from React 16 to React 18, so we need to update those as well, for example:

-Enzyme is no more available in react 18
+*Enzyme is no longer available in React 18.
-render function: The render function has been deprecated in favor of the createRoot function.
+*The render function has been deprecated in favor of the createRoot function.
-renderCallbacks: The renderCallbacks prop has been deprecated.
-Instead, you can use the useEffect hook to perform side
-effects after a component renders.
+The renderCallbacks prop has been deprecated.
+Instead, you can use the useEffect hook to perform side effects after a component renders.
-static getDerivedStateFromProps: The static getDerivedStateFromProps method has been deprecated.
-Instead, you can use the
-useEffect hook to update the state of your components based on props changes.
+The static getDerivedStateFromProps method has been deprecated.
+Instead, you can use the useEffect hook to update the state of your components based on prop changes.
-A lot of files in the project have render function so we will change it to createRoot for example in page.test.js uses render function so we have to change it.
-There are modern features like promises which needs to be included wherever required.
-In typescript also there are several code changed like :-
+A lot of files in the project have the render function, so we will change it to createRoot.
+For example, page.test.js uses the render function, so we have to change it.
+There are modern features like promises that need to be included wherever required.
+In TypeScript, there are several code changes like:
-1. children prop now needs to be listed explicitly when defining props
+The children prop now needs to be listed explicitly when defining props.
-2. Remove {} from ReactFragment
+Remove {} from ReactFragment.
-3. this.context becomes unknown
+this.context becomes unknown.
-4. Remove deprecated types to align with official React ones
+Remove deprecated types to align with official React ones, etc.
-etc.
-There are some files which uses these deprecated function , so we have to change them as well.
+There are some files which use these deprecated functions, so we have to change them as well.
+Hence, in this project, we will be updating the dependencies to React 18 version and also updating the deprecated code snippets and functions to the latest version.
+## Deprecations and Updates

+We need to perform similar updates to the dependencies of other folders in Jaeger UI wherever required.
+As we know that there are some deprecations from React 16 to React 18, so we need to update those as well, for example:

+1. **Enzyme Deprecation**: Enzyme is no longer available in React 18.
+It needs to be replaced with suitable alternatives.

+2. **Render Function Deprecation**: The `render` function has been deprecated in favor of the `createRoot` function.

+3. **RenderCallbacks Deprecation**: The `renderCallbacks` prop is deprecated.
+Instead, you should use the `useEffect` hook to perform side effects after a component renders.

+4. **getDerivedStateFromProps Deprecation**: The `static getDerivedStateFromProps` method has been deprecated.
+The `useEffect` hook should be used to update component state based on prop changes.

+5. **Modern Features**: Modern features like promises should be incorporated wherever required.

+6. **TypeScript Updates**: In TypeScript, several code changes are necessary to align with React 18:
+   - The `children` prop must be explicitly listed when defining props.
+   - Remove `{}` from `ReactFragment`.
+   - `this.context` becomes `unknown`.
+   - Remove deprecated types to align with official React types.

+Many files in the project currently use the deprecated render function.
+These should be updated to use createRoot.
+For example, `page.test.js` currently uses the render function and needs to be changed.
-Hence in this project we will be updating the dependencies to react 18 version and also update the deprecated code snippets and function to the latest version.
+This project aims to update Jaeger UI's dependencies to React 18 and address these deprecations by updating code snippets and functions to the latest versions.
+The goal is to ensure that Jaeger UI is compatible with React 18 while maintaining code quality and stability.